 Disney World Hotels and Resorts

 Star Wars-inspired immersive resort — date TBD — Debuting as part of the new Disney 360 vacation concept, this is being billed as a living adventure that allows guests to immerse themselves in an entirely new form of Disney storytelling.
 From the second you arrive, you will become a part of a Star Wars story!
 You’ll become a citizen of the galaxy and experience all that entails, including dressing up in the proper attire.
 Once you leave Earth, you will discover a starship alive with characters, stories, and adventures that unfold all around you.
 It is 100% immersive, and the story will touch every single minute of your day, and it will culminate in a unique journey for every person who visits.
 This new resort will be located near Hollywood Studios, so there will be easy access to Galaxy's Edge!

-I hope you've enjoyed this look at what's new at Disney World and Universal in 2017 and beyond.
+I hope you've enjoyed this look at what's coming to Disney World and Universal in 2019 and beyond.
 Make sure to come back to see what's been added as you get closer to your visit.
 Hop on over to our When to Visit Orlando page for more planning tips, part of our Orlando Planning Timeline!